WheelockLab/NetworkLevelAnalysis/docs/source/methodology.rst

 Each network is compared against the entire connectome.
 The second is "Within Network Pair".
 This is where network pairs are compared against permuted versions of themselves using single sample tests.
 The third is "No Permutation" where network level statistics are exclusively calculated using single sample tests on non-permuted data.
-Two of the network-level test results are the same regardless of method: :math:`\chi` :sup:`2` and Hypergeometric.
+Two of the network-level test results are the same regardless of method: :math:`\chi^2` and Hypergeometric.
 This is because there are no single sample versions of these tests.

 How Should the Test Statistic Threshold Be Chosen?
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^